adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *1st July - 7th July*

+In the sixth week I worked on the feedback I got from the Culhane Lab, meaning table1 R package.
+With this, I created a stratified analysis of clinical data by the user’s chosen category variable.
+This is a great asset in identifying data biases.
+I decided to split the code into multiple files for better organisation as the source file was already reaching a thousand lines.
+Although for deployment purposes I also had to keep one merged file.
+I also updated the User Interface with styled tab headings.

 **Week 7 and Week 8**

 *7th July - 15th July*

+In the seventh week I focused on exploring RadioGx and PharmacoGx R packages from BHKLab and a statistical test “t-test” to understand how I can implement it in our Shiny App.

 *15th July - 21th July*